xrsheffield/website-1/content/events/xr-sheffield-main-monday-meeting-mmm.md

 ---
 XR Sheffield's Main Monday Meeting (MMM)

-Come and meet like-minded people and share your reasons wanting to get involved, or stay involved, in climate activism, then help plan for our forthcoming events and actions.
+Come and meet like-minded people and share your reasons wanting to get involved, or stay involved, in climate activism, then help plan for our upcoming events and actions.

 Tea and biscuits available